 Attorney Heather Williams Forshey opened Raleigh Divorce Law Firm in May 2010.
 She is a Board-Certified Family Law Specialist, is certified as a family financial mediator by the North Carolina Dispute Resolution Commission, and is also a Certified Parenting Coordinator.

-Heather was selected as a Super Lawyer for 2021, an honor given to 5% of attorneys.
+Heather was selected as a Super Lawyer in 2021 & 2022, an honor given to 5% of attorneys.
 Over the prior seven consecutive years, she has been named a Rising Star by North Carolina Super Lawyers, an honor given to no more than 2.5% of attorneys who practice family law in N.C.